TimTaylor/super/README.md

 NOTE: This package is very much experimental in nature and should be treated as such until the 0.1.0 release.

-super is a fork / reimplementation of the [glue](https://glue.tidyverse.org) package with a focus on efficiency and simplicity at a cost of flexibility.
+super is a fork / reimplementation of the ‘glue’ package by Hester & Bryan <doi:10.32614/CRAN.package.glue> package but with a focus on efficiency and simplicity over flexibility.

 ## Installing the package